In this article can find details about how to create, test, schedule and launch your email campaigns.

 For details on how to create the email message itself, see: Email Content.

-This guide describes the functionality found in the Email Campaign module of the Emarsys Marketing Cloud.
+This guide describes the functionality found in the Email Campaign module of the Emarsys Marketing Platform.
 If you are using an email as part of an Automation Center program, please refer to the Automation Center documentation where appropriate.

 There are three main types of email campaign, each of which can be triggered in a number of ways, depending on your workflow.